WDI-SEA/react-development-course-materials/05-React Router/04-build-a-dentist-website-part1-exercise-1.md

 <aside class="notes">

 **Talking points**:
 * Your browser should open to <http://localhost:3000/> and you'll see the standard "Welcome to React" message with a fancy rotating atomic icon. `create-react-app` creates several files for us in a directory called `src`.
-Open the `App.js` file in your editor.

-* Remember, `App.js` contains our main application (it's what's called by `index.js`).
+* Open the `App.js` file in your editor.
+Remember, `App.js` contains our main application (it's what's called by `index.js`).
 You should see the basic JSX structure of the standard React starter page.
 Make sure the file is the same thing you're looking at in the browser by finding the text `Welcome to React` inside an `<h2>` element.

 * Change the text to say `Hello!`, save the file, and make sure you see the changes automatically appear in your browser.
 If it doesn't automatically refresh, try to manually refresh the page.
 If you still don't see changes after a manual refresh then something could be wrong.
 Make sure you're editing the right file.

 * It's a good sanity check to make simple, verifiable changes like this when you begin a project.
 Don't start with complex changes that come with greater potential for error.
-Prove to yourself the small changes work and you'll save yourself headaches debugging large changes.
+Prove to yourself the small changes work and you'll save yourself headaches debugging larger ones.

 </aside>